ccb-hms/docker-analytic-workbench/README.md

 ### Environment Variables ACCEPT_EULA and SA_PASSWORD

 This image is built on top of Microsoft's official container image for SQL Server on Linux.
 These arguments control configuration of the SQL Server instance.
-In order to start an instance of SQL Server in the container, ACCEPT_EULA must be set to "Y" and SA_PASSWORD must be set to a password of your choosing meeting minimum complexity requirements.
+In order to start an instance of SQL Server in the container, ACCEPT_EULA must be set to "Y" and SA_PASSWORD must be set to a password of your choosing for the SQL Server 'sa' account meeting minimum complexity requirements.
 See https://hub.docker.com/_/microsoft-mssql-server for details.
 If either of these conditions is not met, the container will run, but the SQL Server process will not start.

 ### Port Mapping